EquivocalBeing/Research_Code/Summer 2024/README.md

-I wrote these codes while interning at LIGO Hanfod as a Caltech SURF student, then as an University of Oregon Research Student Intern.
+I wrote these codes while interning at LIGO Hanfod as a Caltech SURF student, then as an University of Oregon Undergrad Research Intern.

 Two of the codes are intended to analysis data field data from a magnetometer and seismometer.
 The other two are used to calibrate equipment